sccn/labstreaminglayer/docs/dev/build.rst

    -  TODO: Each app should have its own additional options specified in its readme.

 -  App dependencies (required by some apps).
-See :ref:`LSL build environment` for more info.
+See :ref:`lslbuildenv` for more info.

    -  ``-DQt5_DIR=<path/to/qt/binaries>/lib/cmake/Qt5``
    -  ``-DBOOST_ROOT=<path/to/boost>``